thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

 AxiDraw (and other pen plotters) are not restricted to just using pens, but can be used with all sorts of custom drawing tools, some of which (like paint brushes) require regular "refills" every N strokes/dots.
-For that reason, some shape types (currently **only** point clouds) are supporting config & behavior options for interleaving their normal shape command sequence with additional tool-specific arbitrary utility command sequences (e.g. to regularly dip a brush into a paint pot/palette).
+For that reason, some shape types (currently **only** shape groups and point clouds) are supporting config & behavior options for interleaving their normal shape command sequence with additional tool-specific arbitrary utility command sequences (e.g. to regularly dip a brush into a paint pot/palette).

 ```ts tangle:export/readme-interleave.ts
 import { AxiDraw, COMMENT, DIP, MOVE } from "@thi.ng/axidraw";